-• Write JDK annotations as stub files (partial Java source files).
 Create a file jdk.astub in the checker's main source directory.
 You can also create jdkN.astub files that contain methods or classes that only exist in certain JDK versions.
-It will be automatically used by the checker, unless the user supplies the command-line option -Aignorejdkastub.
+The JDK stub files will be automatically used by the checker, unless the user supplies the command-line option -Aignorejdkastub.

 You can also supply .astub files in that directory for other libraries.
 You should list those other libraries in a @StubFiles annotation on the checker's main class, so that they will also be automatically used.